Shakir61/TrustLink/README.md

 ## System Architecture

-PakEscrow follows a **modular monolith** architecture for the MVP phase, designed to decompose into microservices as transaction volume scales.
+TrustLink follows a **modular monolith** architecture for the MVP phase, designed to decompose into microservices as transaction volume scales.
 The system is organized around clear domain boundaries with strict internal module contracts.

 ### Architectural Overview